 Tests are the only effective way to minimize errors.
 At Appsilon we proved that both logic and the interface of Shiny and Dash applications can be tested automatically, catching mission-critical errors faster and increasing iterations speed.
 Those tests can be easily automated and plugged in into continuous integration.
 As a result, bugs are caught sooner, they don’t go into production and they don’t face final users.
 Fixing those types of errors is several orders of magnitude faster and cheaper.

 Shiny and Dash are web frameworks.
 And the web is where you want to be.
 This gives you all the innovations at hand and independence from huge vendors.
-The web also means scale – while scaling is not one of the Shiny strengths, we have managed to scale applications to hundreds of users for our clients.
+The web also means scale – while scaling is not one of Shiny’s biggest strengths, we have managed to scale Shiny applications to hundreds or even thousands of concurrent users for our clients.
 Scaling Dash seems even more promising as we’ve learned from our deployments.

-User experience is just as important.
+User experience is also extremely important.
 Both frameworks allow you to build beautiful business applications.
-There is no comparison between spreadsheets and these.
+There is no comparison between the UX of spreadsheets and Python Dash or R Shiny frameworks.
 An intuitive and appealing interface means easier and faster adoption within your company.
+A tool is only useful if it is actually being used.

 Shiny and Dash are not tools for everyone, so not everyone can be a creator, but this group is much larger than you might expect.
 A developer doesn’t even have to be an Engineer – it can be an ambitious and curious Excel user or someone tired of the limitations of traditional Business Intelligence.
-You need a team of people with at least one Shiny or Dash developer.
+Your data analytics team needs at least one Shiny or Dash developer.
 Needless to say, once the tool is created, anyone can use it and get insights.

 Even though it seems that Shiny is a sweet spot now, we are excited to see upcoming innovations in this space.
 Delivery time for Shiny is a huge advantage, but performance and scale are important issues for corporate solutions as well.
 It takes some practice to write Shiny apps that scale effectively, and even for well-written applications, their scalability has limits.

-Dash from Plotly is already entering this space and they work on their dashR package for R as well!
-We are excited to see competition in this space as this is going to be beneficial for all of us.
+Dash from Plotly is also entering this space and they’re actively working on their dashR package for R as well.
+We are excited to see competition in this area as this is going to be beneficial for all of us.
 We expect to see improvements in Shiny both in terms of efficiency and capabilities in the near future.
 We hope for some movement in the Julia community as well.
 Escher for Julia proved that a reactive model can be implemented in Julia without much difficulty – sadly the project seems to be no longer maintained.

 At Appsilon we are committed to delivering top-notch decision support systems and data analytics solutions for our clients.
 Don’t hesitate to reach out to us if you need help converting your business from Excel to a more modern solution.